glinraen/italian-memory-game/README.md

 ##Description

-This repository holds the files for a simple concetnration-style game that renders in the web browser.
+This repository holds the files for a simple concentration-style game that renders in the web browser.

 Planned features include click a tile and get a phrase in English or Italian, try to get a match by clicking another tile.
 Continue to click pairs until the board tiles are all face-up.
 That is a win.
 There are two buttons, Start and Reset.